That Beer Is For Me, Not My Boyfriend

 Sexism when eating out doesn’t only happen when it comes to who is expected to pay.
 It can happen right from the moment you place your order.

 There have been several instances in my life when restaurant staff have delivered my order based on gender biases.
-And every single time it has been a very awkward experience.
+And every single time, it has been a very awkward experience.
 Why would you assume that beer wasn’t for me?
-Or that salad wasn’t for him?
+Or that the salad wasn’t for him?

 "I’ve had waiters assume my boyfriend ordered steak instead of me.
 He’s had funny looks or comments made about a cocktail being for him.
-If I order a beer or a cider, it is often given to him instead of me," says Megan Geall, a master's student in London.
+If I order a beer or a cider, it is often given to him instead of me," says Megan Geall, a master's student.

 Advertisement